 Endocrine disruptors, then, have the potential to exert effects even at tiny doses.

-A bewildering array of chemicals, from solvents, glues, flame retardants, plastics, food preservatives, cosmetics, personal care products, makeup, pesticides, detergents, food packaging, even home furnishings and the casings of computers contain endocrine disruptors.
+A bewildering and extensive array of chemicals, from solvents, glues, flame retardants, plastics, food preservatives, cosmetics, personal care products, makeup, pesticides, detergents, food packaging, even home furnishings and the casings of computers contain endocrine disruptors.

-Bisphenol-A or BPA has been in use since 1950s.
+Bisphenol-A or BPA has been in use since the 1950s.
 It’s found in plastics and tin can linings, baby’s bottles and food containers.

 It tends to leach from the plastic into food and water where it acts as an endocrine disruptor.